Yukinao520/yukinao520.github.io/README.md

 # English|[中文](/README-ZH.md)
 # GGO Learning Sesh

-Let you quickly get started with GGO and become a broach boss :)
+Let you quickly get started with GGO and become a Sword Saint :)